Qiskit/qiskit-ibm-runtime/README.md

 print(f"Job result is {job.result().values}")
 ```

 This code batches together 50 parameters to be executed in a single job.
 If a user wanted to find the `theta` that optimized the observable, they could plot and observe it occurs at `theta=np.pi/2`.
-For speed we recommend batching results together (note that depending on your access, there may be limits on the number of circuits, objects, and parameters that you can send.
+For speed we recommend batching results together (note that depending on your access, there may be limits on the number of circuits, objects, and parameters that you can send).

 ## Session

-In many algorithms and applications an estimator needs to be called iteratively without incurring queuing delays on each iteration.
-To solve this the IBM Runtime Service provides a **Session**.
-A session is started when the first job within the session is started, and subsequent jobs within the session are prioritized by the scheduler.
+In many algorithms and applications, an Estimator needs to be called iteratively without incurring queuing delays on each iteration.
+To solve this, the IBM Runtime service provides a **Session**.
+A session starts when the first job within the session is started, and subsequent jobs within the session are prioritized by the scheduler.

 You can use the [`qiskit_ibm_runtime.Session`](https://github.com/Qiskit/qiskit-ibm-runtime/blob/main/qiskit_ibm_runtime/session.py) class to start a
 session.
-Considering the same example above and trying to find the optimal `theta` the following example uses the [golden search method](https://en.wikipedia.org/wiki/Golden-section_search) to iteratively find the optimal theta which maximizes the observable.
+Consider the same example above and try to find the optimal `theta`.
+The following example uses the [golden search method](https://en.wikipedia.org/wiki/Golden-section_search) to iteratively find the optimal theta that maximizes the observable.

 To invoke the `Estimator` primitive within a session: